 Prototype Community Health Record (pCHR)

 The prototype Community Health Record (pCHR) is a web-based software tool that allows qualified care coordinators/physician to access a curated set of information (record) on a person from multiple hospitals/emergency rooms, primary care providers, mental health providers and housing resource centers throughout the community.
+Please note that the pCHR will be phased out at the end of 2019.
+If you are a certified pCHR user, click here.

 The Helpdesk is comprised of dedicated Care Connect staff who serve as the first point of contact for the pCHR for end-users.
 AC Care Connect staff is available by phone or email from 9:00 AM to 4:00 PM to address both technical or program questions.
 However Protected Health Information (PHI) should not be shared over email.